YSPH Student Organizations - Guidelines

 The YSPH Office of Student Affairs requires that all registered student organizations offer alcohol responsibly should they choose to serve it at their events on or off-campus.
 Student organizations must follow all Yale rules and state laws regarding the provision and consumption of alcoholic beverages.
 Connecticut state law holds legally responsible those hosts who serve alcohol to underage persons, in public or private gatherings, and even in private homes and apartments.
 Failure to follow these laws and rules puts your organization, its leadership, members and any guests attending events at risk and can result in serious penalties and prosecution.
 Given the seriousness of these issues, you may be required to discuss your group event in advance with the associate dean and associate director of YSPH Student Affairs, and other administrators as appropriate.
 Transgressions may result in revocation of group recognition, rescinding of any current or future funding, and possible disciplinary action.

 Per YSPH Policy, if an event hosts more than 50 people and/or is open to persons under 21 years of age, you must adhere to the Yale policy by ensuring there is a licensed bartender serving alcohol and that food and non-alcoholic beverages are provided.
+If you intend to host an event that fits these criteria during the coming academic year, then one of the group leaders should complete the online bartender training accordingly.
+Your group leaders account for the bartender training fee in your group's budget for that year.
+Once your budget is approved, your group can use the SAYPH credit card for payment for the training.

 Whether hosting events on-campus or off-campus, student organizations must have policies and practices to prevent the serving of alcohol to those under 21 years of age, and to safeguard guests from over-consumption or from drinking and driving.